Please click here if you do not see a Nav Frame at left

 Click here for extracurricular reading material, about the finances involved in game development.

-I hope this lesson has been helpful.
-If you have suggestions for improvements to this lesson, please put them on the bulletin board.
+I hope this article has been helpful.
+If you have suggestions for improvements to this article, or to report dead links, please put them on the bulletin board.